 - G Free Body — Shimano engineered more of the weight on this reel towards the back, for better balance and less fatigue

 - Silent Drive — Specialized gears that mesh together and make virtually no noise

 - Labyrinth Construction — The body is built to channel water away from gearing, bearings and other sensitive areas

-A 4.5 star reel.
+A 4.5-star reel.
 This is another reel that has been touted as well worth the cost.
-Compared to other higher priced reels, the Shimano Stradic ST-10000 has been compared as being a luxury car to a family car.
+Compared to other higher-priced ultralight reels, the Shimano Stradic ST-10000 has been compared as being a luxury car to a family car.

 Many reviews talk about the smoothness of a reel this light in weight, yet it is able to cast some of the smallest lures a long way.
 Many also state that 4 pound mono is the best line for this reel, and you’ll get the best out of it using that pound test line.

 It will hold its own with larger fish, and some have mentioned that with braided line, it makes a dandy little top water bass fishing rig.
 You can throw smaller topwater baits into places that can’t be reached by other lesser reels.

 Overall, this has been mentioned as the best Stradic ever made, and that’s some very high accolades for the smallest member of the Stradic series.

 The bottom line here is this.
 You could pay more and still not get a better reel.
 Granted, this is not an inexpensive reel, but it is built to last and built to perform where many lower-priced ultralight spinning reels would fail.
 And, if by chance, you tie into a big one, the Hagane gearing and body will be up to the task in getting it to the net, even with such a relatively small reel size.
 You can’t ask more from an ultralight than that.